Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Benowa has 17 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 794 weekly passenger trips.
-The accessibility of these services is considered good, with residents living an average of 387 meters from the nearest stop.
+The area's transport accessibility is deemed good, with residents on average being located 387 meters from the nearest transport stop.
+In this predominantly residential area, most commuters travel outward, with cars being the primary mode of transportation at 93%.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 19.4% of residents work from home, which may be partly due to COVID-19 conditions.

 Frequently Asked Questions - Transport